latest nhpb_banner 1__compressed

 • Other basic needs, such as free emergency food is offered by the aging office, including the Meals on Wheels program.
 Some of the more financial support includes transportation at discounted rates.
 Very limited amount of loans or funds are available for solving utility cut-off, rental assistance, eviction prevention, prescriptions, and security deposits.
 Call 410-396-2273, or find details on Baltimore Department of Aging programs.

-Senior Community Service Employment Program - This resource helps low to moderate income individuals who are age 55 and older with their search for employment and will help them find a job.
+Senior Community Service Employment Program - This resource helps low to moderate income individuals who are age 55 and older with their search for employment.
+The non-profit will help them find a job, whether part time, working at home, or for extra income.
 Call Agency on Aging at (410) 767-1100.
+The address is 301 W Preston St, Baltimore, MD 21201

-Food assistance - Contact Our Daily Bread, which is Baltimore Maryland’s hot meal program.
+Our Daily Bread, which is Baltimore Maryland’s free daily hot meal program.
 This may be the largest charity for breakfast, lunch, or dinner in the city.
 It serves nutritious lunches and meals every day of the year to the hungry of Baltimore City.
-The homeless, children, students, low income, and anyone that is hungry can partake.
-The organization may have referrals and other resources available for the working poor and homeless.
-Call (667) 600-3400
+The homeless, children, students, low income, and anyone that is hungry can partake, including for holiday meals.
+The organization may have referrals and other resources available for the working poor.
+Call (667) 600-3400.
+The soup kitchen is at 725 Fallsway, Baltimore, MD 21202.

 Churches and Catholic Charities - The organization itself can provide low income, qualified individuals with financial assistance for bills, rent, and other expenses.
 Much of their aid is focused on addressing the cause of the hardship.
+They also help immigrants, single moms and women facing DV in Baltimore.
 So clients can receive job training and more.

 • Other programs include free day care, emergency financial aid, transitional, and assistance with completing applications for resources such as food stamps or LIHEAP.
 They also help immigrants and newcomers to the region.
 They can also refer low income individuals to various local charities and non profits.
 Some of the groups they work with are mentioned below.
 You can reach Catholic Charities at (667) 600-2000.
+The main address is 320 Cathedral St, Baltimore, MD 21201.
 Continue with Baltimore Catholic Charity assistance programs.

 New Creation Christian Church Love Outreach Ministry provides free non-perishable, canned goods and perishable food items once a month from the pantry.
+There is produce, free baby formula, canned groceries and more.
 If you are facing an eviction or utility disconnection, then grants can be issued to help with paying rent or energy costs.

 American Legion National Headquarters focuses on veterans in Baltimore City.
-For families with children, there may be financial aid for food expenses, rent, or other costs, such as utility bills.
+For families with children, there may be financial help for food expenses, rent, or other costs, such as utility bills.
 Education and maybe scholarships are offered.
 The non-profit also has information on government benefits for veterans.
-101 North Gay Street, Baltimore Maryland 21202.
+The address is 101 North Gay Street, Baltimore Maryland 21202.
 Dial 410-752-3104.

 Bon Secours Baltimore Health System – Arranges family support.
 Resources can be free tax filing, financial assistance to pay rent, and employment.
 For example, job placement, resume review, and GED/ABE classes are offered in Baltimore.
 26 North Fulton Avenue, dial 410-362-3629 or (410) 362-3000

-Baltimore City Mayor's Office of Human Services can help people apply for public aid, coordinates food programs, and offers water bill assistance and more.
+Baltimore City Mayor's Office of Human Services can help people apply for public aid, coordinates food programs, and offers water bill assistance.
+There free financial help from government grant money and more.
 They operate a free food bank/pantry and staff can help the low income apply for Medicaid, SNAP, public and Section 8 housing applications, disability or MEAP.
 There are several centers around the city.
 Call for information, referrals and other aid.

 • Government assistance - Several local, state, and federal government resources are available for low income and working poor families.
 Assistance ranges from food stamps, child care assistance, and LIHEAP to job training and career counseling.
 Social workers and representatives from the city and County of Baltimore can help families apply for a number of assistance programs and support.
 Read Baltimore public assistance.